 Most employers require candidates to have an associate degree from an accredited program approved by the American Dietetic Association.
-Students should also pass national exam administered by the Commission on Dietetic Registration.
+Students should also pass a national exam administered by the Commission on Dietetic Registration.
 On the other hand, some employers only require a high school diploma or GED.

-Work related experience is always an advantage.
+Work-related experience is always an advantage.
 Candidates should be knowledgeable in food nutrition, health, and diet.
 Cooking skills and computer literacy are also a must.

 Work Conditions and Salary